Make the Most of the Holiday Shopping Season

 Investing in holiday-themed gift cards and prominently displaying them in your store can help you boost profits during this season.

-TIP FOUR: Encourage customers to shop small and shop local.
+TIP FOUR: Encourage customers to shop small and support local.

-TIP FIVE: Shorter lines equal more customers and increased profits.
+TIP FIVE: Shorter lines bring more customers and increase profits.

 Did you know the longest time a customer is willing to wait for any type of service averages out to about 14 minutes?

-One way to help cut those lines down is to increase the number of checkout options available to customers.
-If you only have one register, consider adding a solution such as EMS Mobile, which will allow additional cashiers to accept payments via a mobile device or tablet.
+One way to help cut lines down is to increase the number of checkout options available.
+If you only have one register, consider adding a solution such as EMSmobile, which will allow additional cashiers to accept payments via a mobile device or tablet.

-TIP SIX: Increase loyalty incentives on Black Friday weekend.
+TIP SIX: Increase loyalty incentives on popular shopping weekends.

-Everyone likes perks!
+Everyone loves perks!
 Buy one get one free, 50% off sales, additional 20% coupons – all these discount promises are great ways to get customers in the door.

 Don’t have a loyalty program?
 Contact us today and let our creative professionals help you get started.

-TIP SEVEN: Create a bright display of employee favorite products.
+TIP SEVEN: Create a bright display with your employees' favorites.